 - Disable other cloud provider configurations to reduce the amount of cloud providers being queried in one request

 Backfilling and seeding the cache is useful for handling the calculation of a large amount of data.
 Using this method will allow for calculated estimates to be saved, enabling faster subsequent requests with less overhead for those date ranges to be viewed in the client or output in the API/CLI.

 Date Range Considerations

-When running very large amounts of data with the default configuration of querying each day for the previous year, we have noticed that the time it takes to start the app increases significantly.
-We have added optional configuration to help with this performance issue to query and date filter in a few different ways:
+When using the client dashboard and running very large amounts of data with the default configuration of querying each day for the previous year, we have noticed that the time it takes to start the app increases significantly.

 packages/client/.env file, you can provide the following variables for a custom date range:

 Optionally set the date range to query data based on custom start/end timestamps.

 Optionally set the date range to query the data starting back in days/weeks/months/quarters/years to the current date